alyelalwany/alyelalwany/README.md

 <!-- ![Profile View Counter](https://komarev.com/ghpvc/?username=AlexHelmutSonntag) -->

-In case of emergency, you probably know how to reach me!
+If it's important, you probably know how to reach me!

 <!-- I taught myself how to speak German from scratch amongst other skills as well. -->